 The role of insulin

-Once a significant number of islet cells are destroyed, you'll produce little or no insulin.
-Insulin is a hormone that comes from a gland situated behind and below the stomach (pancreas).
+Once a large number of islet cells are destroyed, the body will produce little or no insulin.
+Insulin is a hormone that comes from a gland behind and below the stomach (pancreas).

-- Insulin circulates, allowing sugar to enter your cells.
+- Insulin travels through the body, allowing sugar to enter the cells.

 The role of glucose